sunidhichaudhary/tipsNtricks/README.md

 Well the list of things that you can contribute are as follows:

 1. Improve this README.
-Maybe add items here.
+Maybe you can add items here.
 2. Add description about itmes mentioned on the list.
 Preferably provide a download link..
 3. Add a link on tutorial on how to make the software work.
 4. Add alternatives for a software on different operating systems.